antfu/antfu.me/pages/drafts/rewrite-in-vite.md

 I also learned [Tailwind CSS](https://tailwindcss.com/) as a replacement of the missing UI component libraries for Vue 3.
 It turns out that I really enjoy Tailwind's way of rapid prototyping.
 As I got more control over styling things, it make me think more about the design rather then just applying the default theme of the components library I use.

+### Dark Mode

+> useDark

-### Markdown and Syntax hightlighting
+### Markdown

 Then I started working on the [Codecember](http://codecember.ink/) project with [@octref](https://blog.matsu.io/about), an initiative of learning and creating generative arts in December.
 With the sprite of dogfooding, we chosen Vite for building the site.
 In Codecember we need to do have a prompt everyday with some texts, code snippets and demos.
 This comes with the problem that Vite does not have a plugin for handling markdown files at that moment, so I made one myself.
-Also as we are more like a site than an App, I would need to do some server-side generation to improve our SEO.

 - [vite-plugin-md](https://github.com/antfu/vite-plugin-md) - Markdown for Vite.
 - [vite-ssg](https://github.com/antfu/vite-ssg) - Server-side generation for Vite.

+### The Vite Template

+### Serve-side Generatation (SSG)

+Also as we are more like a site than an App, I would need to do some server-side generation to improve our SEO.

+### Syntax Hightlighting

+### The Missing Piece for SSG

+### Thanks